 My training is in ontology, which is the study of who you are being, versus what you are doing.
 A facilitative coach will tell you what to do; an ontological coach will support, challenge, and advocate for you to reach your highest future vision.

 A coach is not a cheerleader.
 They partner with you to win the game of your life, not to cheer you on from the sidelines.
-Clients pay coaches to guide them to create authentic leadership, inspire and motivate teams, reveal true desires, and build a life by design.
-A coach works with a client to create future experiences in their career, business plan, or any area of life.
+Clients pay coaches to guide them to create authentic leadership, to fully reinvent any area they choose!
+To inspire and motivate teams, reveal true desires, and build a life by design.
+A coach works with a client to create future experiences in their career, business, or any area of life.

-If you are looking for a transformative approach to your life and career through deep mindset shifts and decision-making.
+If you are looking for a transformative and reinventing approach to your life and career through deep creative mindset shifts and decision-making hiring a coach is a great option.

 Should I hire a consultant?

 I come from a brand strategy background and often consult my clients on personal and business branding.
 I clarify when I’m wearing my consultant hat because consultants and advisers are paid for industry experience, expert guidance, and execution.
-In contrast, coaches do not need to be the expert of an industry.
+In contrast, coaches do not need to be experts in an industry.
 A consultant is a professional who provides expert advice.
 They have proven methods and strategies to help you reach your personal and professional goals.

 An adviser is similar.
 I work with business adviser Patrick Dichter from Cultivate Advisors, who brings his expertise and industry know-how to each conversation.
 Dichter shared,